momen28121993/attendance_system/BUILD.md

 ```

 Artifacts live in `dist/`.
 On macOS you may need to right-click → Open the first time because the app is unsigned.
 On Windows, double-click `dist\\face-attendance.exe` to start the GUI.

+## Anti-spoofing (SilentFace)
+- Torch is listed in `face_attendance_requirements.txt`; ensure it is installed for liveness checks.
+- The first run will download the ~2MB SilentFace weight to `model/antispoof/`.
+The file is ignored by Git.